 FAQ #3: How long does it take to split a lot?

-Although you’re not physically splitting a lot, the application process can be quite lengthy.
-The timeline can be anywhere from 18 months to two years.
+Although you’re not physically cutting the land in half, the paperwork side of a lot split can be surprisingly lengthy.
+In most California cities, the process takes anywhere from 18 months to two years.

 FAQ #4: What lots are ideal for lot-splits?